ibm-cloud-docs/cli/reference/ibmcloud/cli_resource_group.md

 service_name
 :   The name of the service as it appears in the Name column of the output of 'ibmcloud catalog service-marketplace'.

-family
-:   The cloud component to which your resource belongs.
-The allowed values are containers, resource_controller, vmware, or ims.

-doc.resource_group_id
-:   The ID of the resource group.

-type
-:   The resource type.
-The allowed values are k8-cluster, resource-instance, resource-group, vmware-solutions, cloud-objects-storage-infrastructure, block-storage, file-storage, cloud-backup.

 creation_date
 :   The date on which the resource is created.

 modification_date
 :   The last modification date of the resource.
-It is in the format yyyy-mm-ddThh:mm:ssZ

-_objectType
-:   The type of the classic infrastructure resource.
-Allowed values are SoftLayer_Virtual_DedicatedHost, SoftLayer_Hardware, SoftLayer_Network_Application_Delivery_Controller, SoftLayer_Network_Subnet_IpAddress, SoftLayer_Network_Vlan, SoftLayer_Network_Vlan_Firewall and SoftLayer_Virtual_Guest.

-tags, tagReferences.tag.name
-:   The tag attached to a resource.
-Use tagReferences.tag.name when searching for tags attached to classic infrastructure resources
+Refer to [Searching for resources](/docs/account?topic=account-searching-for-resources&interface=cli) for the complete list of attributes you can search for.

 ### Examples
 {: #ibmcloud_resource_search_examples}